Reading Time: 6 minutes

 Cognitive-behavioral therapy (CBT) is a widely-used form of talk therapy that helps people overcome a variety of mental health and substance use disorders.
 In CBT, individuals work with counselors to identify patterns of thought and belief that lead to unwanted behaviors, such as the misuse of drugs or alcohol.
 Through counseling sessions, activities and exercises patients learn to respond to their thoughts and emotions in more constructive ways, rather than with addictive behaviors.

 CBT is done in a structured way, sometimes within a limited number of treatment sessions that can help people quickly identify and address problem areas in their lives.
 It is often combined with other treatments, such as medications and/or traditional psychotherapy, and can be easily integrated into a larger treatment plan.

-CBT is a blend of two forms of therapy: cognitive therapy and behavioral therapy, according to the National Institute of Mental Health.
+CBT is a blend of two forms of therapy: cognitive therapy and behavioral therapy.

 - Cognitive therapy: